ThierryTouin/liferay-oauth-test/README.markdown

 #### 2. Focus on access token validation

-Token validation relies on a simplified specific token validation plugin.
+Token validation relies on a simplified Kong specific token validation plugin.
 This plugin validates only the cryptographic signature and the expiration time.
 The code for this plugin is provided here.

 ```
 /home/dev/git/liferay-oauth-test/poc<NUMBER>-reactjs-liferay-keycloak/runtime/kong/plugins/oauth-token-simple-validation/handler.lua